-Grade: 9-12 (may count as an Arts elective credit) Texts Used: none (handouts used on an as-needed basis)
+Grade:9-12 (may count as an Arts elective credit)Texts Used:My Brilliant Friend by Elena Ferrante and handouts provided by the instructor

 The purpose of this elective course is to offer students an opportunity to develop their writing skills within a creative and supportive environment.
 Students will complete a variety of writing prompts on a more-or-less daily basis, maintain a writing journal, share their work with other students, receive constructive feedback from each other and from the instructor, and revise one or more works of their choice for a final project.